 Compare and contrast We ARE Struggling Together for cases where the same organization is fighting amongst itself and Evil Counterpart Race for cases where an organization is an evil version of another.
-Contrast The Psycho Rangers.
+Contrast The Psycho Rangers and Similar Squad, where each character is mirrored instead of the group's values as a whole.
 See Mirror Character for individual characters who are oddly alike.

 This trope is likely to be the effect of some version of The Horseshoe Effect.
 It may overlap with Your Terrorists Are Our Freedom Fighters.
 Video game examples may also qualify as Cosmetically Different Sides if the technology is what matches.

 - The sides of the war in Arrowsmith.
 Underlined with a Description Cut.

 Captain Foxe: That's the difference between us and them — even if our wizards had the sort of minds that could even think of such things, we would never, never use them.

 [cut to magister Boisrond testing the new weapons of mass destruction]